FabioDainese/Cyber_Security/2 - overshade/README.md

 P.S.
 Obviously the `flag` file wasn't readable for our system user, so I couldn't dump the content.

+## Original Description

+>"Only at the end do you realize the power of the dark side."
+>
+>Unrestrain your emotions and use the dark side of the Force: **OVERSHADE**
+>
+>* **Hint**: *SHA256* is a widely used cryptographic hash function.
+A cryptographic hash function takes an arbitrarily long message and returns a digest message of fixed length.
+These functions are required to satisfy [specific properties](https://en.wikipedia.org/wiki/Cryptographic_hash_function#Properties) such as *preimage resistance*, *second pre-image resistance* and *collision resistance*.
+Cryptographic hash functions are commonly used to implement authentication without storing the password in clear text.

 # Dependencies
 The developed solution is based on *Python3*, so you'll need to have it installed in order to run it.
 To check if you have installed *Python3* in your computer, open a terminal window and type `python3 --version` or `which python3`.
 If the system has rised an error it means that you don't have installed it.